AincradOT/platform/docs/golden-path.md

 GCP is not objectively better than AWS or Azure in all cases.
 It is a good fit here because:

-* GCS is a simple and inexpensive Terraform state backend
+* GCS provides inexpensive Terraform state storage with built-in versioning
 * State versioning is built-in; state locking requires coordination (acceptable for sequential small team workflows)
 * Secret Manager integrates cleanly with Terraform, CI and Ansible
 * Service account keys for CI are simpler than Workload Identity Federation for small teams